 MSG awards are calculated using Minnesota's Shared Responsibility Formula.
 There is one formula for two-year or less institutions and one for four-year institutions.
-The basic structure of the formula appears in the State Grant Manual on pdf page 10.
+The basic structure of the formula appears in the SFA-MSG Appendix J.

 Each institution must have a software system to calculate MSG awards that can interface with OHE's MSG Decentralized Delivery System (DDS).
 This includes being able to accurately pro-rate MSG awards based on a student's enrollment level for each term of enrollment during the aid year.